goldginkgo/blog/source/_posts/How-to-find-apps-with-high-CPU-usage-for-a-Diego-cell-VM.md

 ---

 According to [Understanding Container Security](https://docs.cloudfoundry.org/concepts/container-security.html), each container in Cloud Foundry use a fair share of CPU relative to the other containers.
 However, an app container can use much higher CPU resources when other containers in the same Diego Cell VM are idle if we don't set limitation for CPU usage of app containsers.
+<!-- more -->
 It would be rather difficult to figure out the apps that is causing the trouble if we don't have application level monitoring.

-<!-- more -->

 One way to achieve our goal is to use Cloud Foundry [top](https://github.com/ECSTeam/cloudfoundry-top-plugin) plugin.
 But here I also want to show the procedures on how to do it manually.

 Before we actually start, I want to give some steps on how to find the Diego Cell VM information based on an application instace.

+## Mapping of Diego Cell and Cloud Foundry apps
+### Get mapping information of Diego Cell and Cloud Foundry apps
-1. cf login to your org and space, use commands below to get IP address of the cell.
+cf login to your org and space, use commands below to get IP address of the cell.
 CPU and Memory usage is also shown in this command.
 ```
 $ cf app web-app-bb --guid
 c07cf94e-3c43-41b6-9e1b-e77231fa2058